MaheshR03/OpenCV-streaming/readme.md

 ## Requirements 📋

-To run this project, ensure you have the following dependencies installed:
+To run this application, ensure you have the following dependencies installed:

 ```plaintext
 numpy==1.24.3